-The units can accommodate 153 students with rents starting at around $1,100 and averaging about $1,450, priced below comparably appointed apartment buildings in the downtown-adjacent area.
+The units can accommodate 152 students with rents priced below comparably appointed apartment buildings in the downtown-adjacent area.
 Each apartment features a full kitchen, in-unit washer/dryer, a 42" high-definition television, complimentary basic cable and high-speed wireless internet, and secure digital key entry.
 Student Freddie Young describes the look of his new home as "ultra-modern and low maintenance, with plenty of spaces to tuck or store things away to prevent clutter."

 Residential complex amenities include a student lounge with 65" flat screen TV, a business center, study rooms for groups of four or six, a barbecue station, a rooftop sundeck and numerous informal seating areas.
 The 170 reserved parking spaces beneath the structure include electrical vehicle charging stations.
 Views from apartments and common areas look out on the downtown skyline, the landscaped courtyard and the Bullocks Wilshire Building.